vscode-debug-specs/vscode-debug-specs.github.io/csharp/README.md

 1. change VSCode dir to the project dir.
 2. open C# code in the project.
-3. click Yes to message "Required assets to build and debug are missin from ...
+3. click Yes to message "Required assets to build and debug are missing from ...

 ![startup](startup.png)